Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-v4fB0C5N8To.md

 ### Transcript

-> i write satisfactory fanfiction that's amazing cold smoke damn ship it direct direct all your work to, hannah on twitter
+> I write satisfactory fanfiction that's amazing cold smoke damn ship it direct direct all your work to, hannah on twitter